 I also love managing people and coaching other managers.
-In fact, as the Head of Talent at The Muse, that’s a huge part of my job.
+In fact, as the VP of People & Talent at The Muse, that’s a huge part of my job.
 And over the years I’ve seen a number of parallels between being a great dancer and a great manager.

 In fact, as I walked out of my Zumba class recently, it hit me that so many of the basic concepts overlap (even if the required outfits for both activities don’t).

 1. Finding the Perfect Partner Starts With You

 Like seeking the perfect dance partner, finding the best addition to your team starts with understanding yourself.
 For example, what are your goals?
 If you want to get good enough to be on Dancing with the Stars, your partners should too .
 And if you want to break company records, your team needs to be right behind you.